-A second-generation racer, the bespectacled Reutimann (May 7, 1941) – who got his nickname when nurses in the hospital heard the newborn making “buzzing noises” – first began racing at age 13 in a black 1939 Ford coupe that he found behind his father’s Chevrolet dealership and updated with a Sears-Roebuck rebuilt engine.
+A second-generation racer, the bespectacled Reutimann – who got his nickname when nurses in the hospital heard the newborn making “buzzing noises” – first began racing at age 16 in a black 1939 Ford coupe that he found behind his father’s Chevrolet dealership and updated with a Sears-Roebuck rebuilt engine.

-After learning his craft, young Reutimann inherited his father’s No. 00 1935 three-window Chevrolet coupe – in which a full-race Chevy inline-6 truck engine was installed – and that served him well in Sportsman and Modified races from the late 1950s into the early 1960s.
+After learning his craft, young Reutimann inherited his father’s No. 00 1935 three-window Chevrolet Coupe – in which a full-race Chevy inline-6 truck engine was installed – and that served him well in Sportsman and Modified races from the late 1950s into the early 1960s.

-He also won 33 races at the old half-mile Nazareth (Pa.)
-Raceway and its 1972 & 1973 track titles, and had 33 victories at the 5/8-mile Orange County Fair Speedway in Middletown, New York, to go along with the “hard clay’s” 1972 & 1974 championships.
+He also won 33 races in his Dover Brake-/Kendall GT-1 Racing Oil-sponsored entry at the old half-mile-dirt Nazareth (PA) Raceway and its 1972 & 1973 track titles.
+And he had 33 victories at the 5/8-mile-dirt Orange County Fair Speedway in Middletown, New York, to go along with the “hard clay’s” 1972 & 1974 championships.

-Major extra-distance victories include: the 1970 Daniel Boone 200 at the old Reading (Pa.)
-Fairgrounds: a 150-lapper at the old 1-1/8-mile Nazareth (Pa.)
-National Speedway in 1971; the 1972 Eastern States 200 at OCFS; the first two Schaefer 100s (1972 & 1973) at the New York State Fairgrounds in Syracuse; and, the 1975 National Dirt Track Championship 200 at the old Flemington (N.J.)
-Fair Speedway.
+Major extra-distance victories include: the 1970 Daniel Boone 200 at the old Reading (PA) Fairgrounds: a 150-lapper at the old 1-1/8-mile-dirt Nazareth (PA) National Speedway in 1971; the 1972 Eastern States 200 at OCFS; the first two Schaefer 100s (1972 and 1973) on the old 1-mile dirt track at the New York State Fairgrounds in Syracuse; and, the 1975 National Dirt Track Championship 200 at the old 5/8-mile-dirt Flemington (NJ) Fair Speedway.

 But Reutimann did not limit himself to dirt-track racing as he also ran a No. 00 Chevrolet Camaro in several asphalt events.
-But his most famous paved-track effort was in 1973 at the old 1/5-mile Islip Speedway out on Long Island when he defeated many of the best asphalt racers in the All-Star Racing League 100 with his trusty dirt-track Modified 1937 Chevy coupe.
+But his most famous paved-track effort was in 1973 at the old 1/5-mile Islip Speedway out on Long Island when he defeated many of the best asphalt racers in the All-Star Racing League 100 with his trusty Dirt-Track Modified 1937 Chevy coupe.

 In 1985, Reutimann suffered serious head and neck injuries in a grinding Turn-4 crash at Syracuse, but he recovered and returned to race 11 more years.